hawkinsw/DailyPL/variables-scope.md

 _Dynamic scoping_ is the type of scope resolution policy where the binding between a name and a variable can only be determined during program execution.
 In a dynamically scoped programming language, determining the name/value binding is done iteratively by searching through a block's nested _dynamic parents_.
 The _dynamic parent_ of a block is the block from which the current block was _executed_.
 Very few programming languages use dynamic scoping (BASH, Perl [optionally]) because it makes checking the types of variables difficult for the programmer (and impossible for the compiler/interpreter) and because it increases the "distance" between name/variable binding and use during program execution.
 However, dynamic binding makes it possible for functions to require fewer parameters because dynamically scoped non-local variables can be used in their place.
 We will learn more about this latter advantage when we discuss closures during our exploration of functional programming languages.

 The concept of _dynamic parents_ has a close connection with _activation records_ (a.k.a. _stack frames_) and the _runtime stack_ which we will study in a few lessons.
-In the meantime, let's assume that Python is a dynamically scoped language and decipher the output of the same program as above:
+In the meantime, let's assume that Python is a dynamically scoped language and decipher the output of (almost) the same program as above:

 ```console
 Calling inner1: